Grinding Wheels: Resolving Common Abrasive Tool Issues Skip to content

 • WHEEL LOADING

 Wheel loading is the buildup of metal particles in the grinding wheel's pores, which can impair cutting efficiency and render the wheel useless.
-Either utilizing very strong bonded wheels and running it very slowly, or grinding a softer material, is the problem.
+Either utilizing very strongly bonded wheels and running it very slowly, or grinding a softer material, is the problem.
 It could also happen if the wrong kind of coolant is used and very deep cuts are made.

 • BURNING OF WHEEL OR GRINDING BURNS